 Recent representative publications from the Yoshida lab:

-To apply, interested candidates should complete the online application, upload a cover letter and a resume/CV, as well as include three contacts for references.
+To apply, interested candidates should complete the online application, upload a cover letter, a resume/CV, and include three contacts for references.

 At the Burke Neurological Institute in White Plains, New York, just 35 minutes outside of New York City, we bring hope to those living with neurological disabilities caused by a host of afflictions, including stroke, traumatic brain injury, spinal cord injury, and Alzheimer’s disease.
 Our world-class neuroscience helps people see, remember, talk, write, and walk again.
 Hope demands innovation and brilliant science, and every day with our academic affiliate, Weill Cornell Medicine, we transform groundbreaking research into promising neurological treatments.

 Burke Neurological Institute is an equal opportunity employer.